Queen Mary of Denmark

-The couple met at the Slip Inn, a pub in Sydney when the prince was visiting Australia during the 2000 Summer Olympics.
-Their official engagement in 2003 and their marriage the following year was the subject of extensive attention from Australian and European news media, which portrayed the marriage as a modern "fairytale" romance between a prince and a commoner.
+Mary (born Mary Elizabeth Donaldson; 5 February 1972) is Queen of Denmark as the wife of King Frederik X.

-Since her marriage, the Crown Princess has carried out engagements on behalf of her mother-in-law the Queen and currently serves as patron of over 30 charitable organisations, including the United Nations Population Fund, the European regional office of the World Health Organization, the Danish Refugee Council and Julemærkefonden.
-She founded her award-winning social organisation the Mary Foundation in 2007.
-In 2019, she was made a rigsforstander which allows her to act as regent when the Queen and Crown Prince Frederik are abroad, due to her eldest son Prince Christian, having not yet reached adulthood.
+Mary met Frederik (then Crown Prince of Denmark) while attending the 2000 Summer Olympics in Sydney.
+They married on 14 May 2004 at Copenhagen Cathedral.
+They have four children: Christian, Isabella, Vincent and Josephine.
+Since her marriage, she has carried out engagements on behalf of the Danish monarchy, and she serves as patron of over 30 charitable organisations, including the United Nations Population Fund, the European regional office of the World Health Organization, the Danish Refugee Council and Julemærkefonden.
+She founded her award-winning social organisation, the Mary Foundation, in 2007.

+In 2019, Mary was made a rigsforstander, which allows her to act as regent when the monarch is abroad.
+She became the first Australian-born queen consort of any country upon the abdication of her mother-in-law, Queen Margrethe II, on 14 January 2024.
+She has the additional title of Countess of Monpezat after her husband was given the title in 2008.

 Early life

-Mary Elizabeth Donaldson was born 5 February 1972 at Queen Alexandra Hospital in Battery Point, Hobart.
-She is youngest of four children to Scottish parents, Henrietta (née Horne), an executive assistant to the vice-chancellor of the University of Tasmania, and Prof. John Dalgleish Donaldson, an academic and mathematics professor.
+Mary Elizabeth Donaldson was born 5 February 1972 at Queen Alexandra Hospital, Hobart, Tasmania.
+She is youngest of four children to Scottish parents, Henrietta (née Horne), an executive assistant to the vice-chancellor of the University of Tasmania, and John Dalgleish Donaldson, an academic, mathematics professor and member of the Clan Donald.
 Her paternal grandfather was Captain Peter Donaldson (1911–1978).
-She was named after her grandmothers, Mary Dalgleish and Elizabeth Gibson Melrose, and was born and raised in Hobart, Australia.
+She was named after her grandmothers, Mary Dalgleish and Elizabeth Gibson Melrose, and was born and raised in Hobart.
 She has two older sisters, Jane Stephens and Patricia Bailey, and an older brother, John Stuart Donaldson.
-Her mother died from complications following heart surgery on 20 November 1997 when Mary was 25.
+Her mother died from complications following heart surgery on 20 November 1997, when Mary was 25.
 In 2001, her father married the British author and novelist Susan Moody (née Horwood).

-During her childhood, she was involved in sports and other extracurricular activities both at school and elsewhere.
-She studied music, playing piano, flute, and clarinet, also playing basketball and hockey.
+During her childhood, Mary was involved in sports and other extracurricular activities both at school and elsewhere.
+She studied music, playing piano, flute, and clarinet, and played basketball and hockey.